-The District has a Return to Work program to cover any employee who cannot perform their regular work duties due to
+The District has a Return to Work program to cover any employee who cannot perform their regular work duties due to an injury incurred on the job.
+The essential concepts of this program are outlined below:

 Our District's goal is to provide meaningful work activity for support staff employees who temporarily cannot perform all or portions of their regular work assignments due to work-related injury or illness.
-Injured employees remain an active and vital part of the District by providing temporary, alternate, or modified duty work activity.
+Injured employees remain an active and vital part of the District by providing temporary, alternate duty, or modified duty work activity.
 Return to Work duties may be in the form of changed responsibilities within the scope of an employee's current position or other available alternate duties for which they may be qualified or through a reduced work-hours schedule.